 Routledge Art History and Visual Studies Companions offer thorough, high-quality surveys and assessments of the major topics in the fields of art history and visual studies.
 All entries in each companion are specially commissioned and written by leading scholars in the field.
 Clear, accessible, and cutting-edge, these companions are the ideal resource for advanced undergraduates, postgraduate students, and researchers alike.

-The Routledge Companion to Art Deco
+The Routledge Companion to Indigenous Art Histories in the United States and Canada

-The Routledge Companion to Medieval Iconography
+The Routledge Companion to Art and Disability

-The Routledge Companion to Design Studies
+The Routledge Companion to William Morris

-Cameron Cartiere, Leon Tan
+By Cameron Cartiere, Leon Tan

 October 20, 2020